|Long Beach Transit |

 For more information visit www.lbtransit.com.

-LBT will no longer sell paper bus passes at the Transit and Visitor Information Center at 130 E 1st Street and other retail locations.
-Passes will continue to be sold at those locations, however, they will be electronically loaded to durable, reusable TAP cards.
-TAP allows for quicker and easier bus boardings and a more streamlined public transit experience among TAP-enabled L.A.
+LB Transit passes are now electronically loaded to durable, reusable TAP cards.
+TAP allows for quick and easy bus boardings and a streamlined public transit experience among TAP-enabled L.A.
 County transit agencies.
-Customers are encouraged to obtain a TAP card as soon as possible for a smooth transition to the new system.
 Customers with disabilities, students and seniors are required to apply for a Reduced Fare TAP card to continue to purchase Reduced Fare LBT bus passes.
 A list of where TAP cards and/or applications can be obtained is available on www.lbtransit.com, www.taptogo.net or by calling LBT at (562) 591-2301 or TAP at (866) TAPTOGO.
-Paper Day Passes and paper 5-Day passes will continue to be sold aboard all LBT buses.
-LBT paper passes purchased prior to February 8, 2015 will continue to be honored on LBT buses.

-Amtrak buses will have better connectivity to Long Beach Transit buses and other regional providers in downtown Long Beach.
-Amtrak buses will pick up customers on the First Street Transit Gallery at Shelter “A” on 1st Street between Pine Avenue and Long Beach Boulevard.
-Amtrak will no longer serve the bus stop on 6th Street and Long Beach Blvd.
+Amtrak buses have better connectivity to Long Beach Transit buses and other regional providers in Downtown Long Beach than ever.
+Amtrak buses pick up customers on the First Street Transit Gallery at Shelter “A” on 1st Street between Pine Avenue and Long Beach Boulevard.
 For schedule and ticket information call 1-800-USA-RAIL, (800) 872-7245, or visit www.amtrak.com.

 Metro Blue Line